utap2/utap2/docs/rst/installation.rst

 MAX_MEMORY
-                       Maximum memory in MB in the host computer or in each node of the cluster .
+                       Maximum memory in MB in the host computer or in each node of the cluster.